 As an experiment, I created double statistics for another website; Google Analytics continues to run but AWstats also creates its statistics from the web server's access log.
 What will be the turnout?
 Now, three months later it's time to catch up.

 Google Analytics and AWstats both offer a quick overview as a summary of the whole month.
 A quick glance at them reveal a very big difference.
+First Google Analytics:

 The difference is massive, especially for the visit statistics.
 To my big surprise, the collected data for page view/page impressions are not that far off: